owenthepuppy/FoxPro-2.6-Connectivity-Kit-ODBC-Setup-Disk-Game-Launcher-Because-It-Fell-Under-My-Desk/README.md

 Yeah, I wanted cancel logic and retry logic, didn't go super well, but it works! (sarcastic)

+Also, if you look through commit history, you can see the commit messages getting worse (this is when I was making the setup_disks.py program, if you look at it, you'll see.
+Along with a bad headache you'll probably get)

 ## What's this name?

 Epic, IKR.